 As part of the network affiliate agreements entered in the ordinary course of business, the Company has agreed to certain minimum revenue guarantees.
 If an affiliate achieves the attendance set forth in their respective agreement, the Company has guaranteed minimum revenue for the network affiliate per attendee.
 The amount and term varies for each network affiliate.
-The maximum potential amount of future payments the Company could be required to make pursuant to the minimum revenue guarantees is \$22.4 million over the remaining terms of the network affiliate agreements.
-The Company has no liabilities recorded for these obligations as of April 2, 2009.
+The maximum potential amount of future payments the Company could be required to make pursuant to the minimum revenue guarantees is \$20.8 million over the remaining terms of the network affiliate agreements.
+The Company has no liabilities recorded for these obligations as of July 2, 2009 as the impact is immaterial.